 8) Fish oil is gaining increased attention among natural ADHD remedies.
 Omega 3 is a brain "super" food, and, as a result, should be included when assessing any vitamin for ADHD.
 Fish oil is rich in essential fatty acids (EFA's), particularly Omega-3 and DHA (docosahexaenoic acid).

 Research studies have shown that fish oil improves ADHD symptoms such as inattention, hyperactivity, oppositional and defiant behavior, and conduct disorders.
 Some researchers suggest that children with ADHD may have an Omega-3 deficiency.

 Compared with results of studies testing popular and mainstream ADHD medications such as Ritalin and Concerta, they found that fish oil was more effective.
-See this great guide to the benefits of fish oil.

 9) Flaxseed oil, like fish oil, is also rich in Omega-3 fatty acids.
 It offers much of the same benefits that are found in fish oil.
 It can improve not only ADHD symptoms such as inattention, hyperactivity, oppositional/defiant behavior, and conduct disorders, but also enhances and stabilizes mood.

 For this reason, it is also used as an ancillary supplement in the treatment of depression and anxiety.
 As an added benefit, flax seed oil can be used by vegetarians or folks who do not like fish.

 While not technically a vitamin for ADHD, like the other supplements listed on this page flaxseed oil has no adverse side effects when taken as directed, unlike Amphetamine-based stimulant medications such as Ritalin.